-The Company's receivables represent fee receivables, amounts due from customers and other receivables.
+The Company's receivables represent fee receivables, amounts due from customers and other receivables and amounts due from Lazard Ltd subsidiaries.

 Receivables are stated net of an estimated allowance for doubtful accounts, for past due amounts and for specific accounts deemed uncollectible, which may include situations where a fee is in dispute.
 Activity in the allowance for doubtful accounts for the three month and nine month periods ended September 30, 2016 and 2015 was as follows: